-- An analysis of the stock condition database

-- Validation surveys and inspections

-- Identification of major component parts and lifecycles

-- Known estimated life of component parts

 - Meeting the Decent Homes Standards, Sustainability and Affordable Warmth considerations

 - Any planned stock disposals or changes of building use

-- Changes in legislation with regard to:
+- Changes in legislation regarding:

 - Construction methods

-- Health & safety requirements
+- o Health & safety requirements

 - Energy efficiency obligations

 - Increasing incidence of responsive repairs

 - Feedback from tenant consultations

 - Results of EHI's

 - Experience of other bodies/organisations

-2.2 Works will be prioritised by:
+Works will be prioritised by:

-- Ability to let the stock
+- Ability to let the stock.

 - Condition of the stock

 - Financial position

 - Component life data

 - Needs of the tenant

 - Logical sequence of operations/access

 - Energy and environmental considerations

-2.3 Works will be grouped together, by location where practicable, to formulate long-term partnering agreements or tenders which will ensure that PT manages programmed works strategically and achieves best value.
-(Some works may be carried out internally by the Direct Labour Organisation (DLO)).
+Works will be grouped together, by location where practicable, to formulate long-term partnering agreements or tenders which will ensure that PT manages programmed works strategically and achieves best value.
+(Some works may be carried out internally by the Direct Labour Organisation (DLO)

-2.4 These works include:
+- 2.2 Planned maintenance work includes:

 - Kitchen and Bathroom refurbishment / replacements

 - Heating systems

 - Window and door replacements

 - Electrical re-wires

 - Energy Efficiency or environmental measures

-- Roof and chimney works
+- Roof and chimney work

+- Service replacement (lifts, door entry, warden call, telecom)

+- Door Entry replacements and new installations

+- Fascia, soffits, and rain-water goods replacement

+- Paths/Driveways

-- Service replacement (lifts, door entry, warden call, telecom) - Door Entry replacements and new installations - Fascias, soffits and rain water goods replacement - Paths/Driveways - Boundary fences - 2.5 The planned maintenance approach adopted by PT is to provide financial forecasts for replacement of items in accordance with the requirements of the Decent Homes Standard.
+- Boundary fences

+The planned maintenance approach adopted by PT is to provide financial forecasts for replacement of items in accordance with the requirements of the Decent Homes Standard.
 This takes account of a minimum life before renewal/replacement and condition.